US STOCKS-Wall St flat as investors await bank earnings

 By Abhiram Nandakumar

-Oct 12 U.S. stocks were little changed in muted trading on Monday as investors paused before a busy week of quarterly results from U.S. banks and several Dow 30 companies.
+Oct 12 U.S. stocks were little changed on Monday as investors braced for a busy week of quarterly results from major U.S. banks and several Dow 30 companies.

+Health stocks were down after Eli Lilly said it was scrapping an experimental heart drug and taking a related charge in the fourth quarter.

+Lilly fell as much as 8.9 percent to $78.47, putting the stock on track for its biggest single-day day decline in seven years.
+Rival Merck was down 2 percent at $49.91.

+Six of the 10 major S&P sectors were down, with the energy sector's 1.2 percent fall leading the decliners.

-JPMorgan reports on Tuesday, with Goldman Sachs , Bank of America, Wells Fargo and Citigroup posting results through the week.
+JPMorgan kicks off bank earnings on Tuesday, with Goldman Sachs, Bank of America, Wells Fargo and Citigroup reporting through the week.

-The energy sector was the biggest decliner among the major S&P sectors as crude slipped.
-Chevron's 1.2 percent fall to $88.56 made it the biggest drag on the Dow Jones industrial average.

-"I think it will be a generally very quiet day and investors will be content to sit on the sidelines today and wait for more earnings numbers tomorrow and some economic data," said Paul Nolte, portfolio manager at Kingsview Asset Management in Chicago.

 Financial companies are expected to show earnings growth of 8.4 percent, down from the 14.8 percent expected at the start of the third quarter.

-The S&P 500 index showed 21 new 52-week highs and one new low, while the Nasdaq recorded 49 new highs and 21 new lows.
+The S&P 500 index showed seven new 52-week highs and no new lows, while the Nasdaq recorded 22 new highs and six new lows.
 (Reporting by Abhiram Nandakumar in Bengaluru; Editing by Don Sebastian and Saumyadeb Chakrabarty)

 * New York, other states take on Trump over energy efficiency